 Overdrafts are offered to customers with current accounts with the Bank.
-In line with peers in the market, the Bank offers two types of overdraft; arranged overdrafts and unarranged overdrafts.
-Arranged overdrafts are where an overdraft is requested by the customer and agreed to in writing by the Bank.
-Arranged overdraft facilities are reviewed each year.
+In line with peers in the market, the Bank offers two types of overdraft; formal overdrafts and informal overdrafts.
+Formal overdrafts are where an overdraft is requested by the customer and agreed to in writing by the Bank.
+Formal overdraft facilities are reviewed each year.

-Unarranged overdrafts are where a customer pays or withdraws money from their account, either in excess of their credit balance where no arranged overdraft has been agreed or in excess of their overdraft limit where it has been agreed.
+Informal overdrafts are where a customer pays or withdraws money from their account, either in excess of their credit balance where no formal overdraft has been agreed or in excess of their overdraft limit where it has been agreed.

-As at 30 September 2020, the Bank had arranged and unarranged overdraft chargeable balances (excluding undrawn commitments and accounting adjustments) of approximately £14.3 million (reduced from £21.8 million as at 31 December 2019).
+As at 31 December 2018, the Bank had formal and informal overdraft chargeable balances (excluding undrawn commitments and accounting adjustments) of approximately £28.0 million.